emerald/welcome/README.md

     - `useversion best` - sets the symlink execCP to point to the bestCP version

 - To run your new compiler use `xemc`

+If it is desired to replace the stable compiler with the experimental, carefully run `make install` in the `EC` directory.